Assessment of approaches for dispersive forces employing graphone as a case study: Acknowledgments

 \section{Acknowledgments}

-This work was supported by National Research Council (NCN) through the grant HARMONIA DEC-2013/10/M/ST3/00793.
-We made use of computing facilities of PL-Grid Polish Infrustructure for Supporting Computational Science in the European Research Space, and acknowledge the access to the computing facilities of the Interdisciplinary Centre of Modeling, University of Warsaw.
+This work was supported by National Science Center (NCN) through the grant HARMONIA DEC-2013/10/M/ST3/00793.
+M. B. acknowledges the support of National Science Center, Poland through the grant SONATA UMO-2016/23/D/ST3/03446.
+We have used computing facilities of PL-Grid Polish Infrastructure for Supporting Computational Science in the European Research Space, and acknowledge the access to the computing facilities of the Interdisciplinary Centre of Modeling (ICM), University of Warsaw.